seinoxygen/wp-github/readme.txt

 == Screenshots ==

-1. Setting up the widget. repos-widget.png
+1. Setting up the widget.
-2. Repositories widget in action! repos-sidebar.png
+2. Repositories widget in action!
-3. Repositories embedded in a page. repos-page.png
+3. Repositories embedded in a page.
+4. Profile shortcode.
+5. Profile widget.

 == Changelog ==

+= 1.1 =
+* New: Added "clear cache" and "cache time" functionality in settings page.
+* New: Added profile widget and shortcode.

 = 1.0 =
 * First release